 The active ingredients in organic insecticides are derived from natural sources, such as minerals, plants, and bacteria.
 Although many of these products can harm both beneficial bugs and pests, they have a short residual activity time after application, which helps reduce collateral damage.

-These products are derived from chemicals that can pose health risks to people, pets, and the environment if used or stored improperly.
-The slow rate at which they break down in the environment can lead to a buildup in soil or groundwater if chemical insecticides are overused.
+These products are derived from chemicals that also can be toxic to people, pets, and the environment if used or stored improperly.
+The slow rate at which they break down in the environment can lead to buildup in soil or groundwater if chemical insecticides are overused.

 Mexican bean beetles resemble pale orange ladybugs, but they chew on bean plant leaves.
 Squash bugs attack the stems of squash plants, right at ground level; the larvae bore into the stems, weakening and eventually killing the whole plant.
 Although the same broad-spectrum insecticide may be appropriate for all three pests, application timing and location on the plant will be different for each.

-Liquid insecticides, either targeted or broad-spectrum, are fast-acting because they immediately deliver the active ingredient to the problem.
+Liquid insecticides, either targeted or broad spectrum, are fast acting because they immediately deliver the active ingredient to the problem.
 Spray liquid insecticides directly on foliage, stems, or the root zone of plants to eliminate active pests.
 Liquids come in both concentrated and ready-to-spray formulas.
 Concentrates, which cost less per treatment, must be diluted with water before use.
 Pricier ready-to-spray products save time and the mess of mixing.

-Most granular insecticides are broad-spectrum treatments that are effective and persistent at treating soil-level garden pests—but will harm beneficial bugs too.
+Most granular insecticides are broad-spectrum treatments that are effective and persistent at treating soil-level garden pests—but will harm beneficial bugs, too.
 Granules are easy to apply—simply sprinkle on the soil in the problem area—and store in a closed canister.